pmean/build-website/text/04/best-model.md

 >
 > So rather than deciding which among these models is best, perhaps you
 > should just choose an approach that produces easily understood
 > results.
-In other words, you don\'t have to have a perfect statistical
+In other words, you don't have to have a perfect statistical
 > model.
 You just have to have one that helps you get published.
 As long
 > as you avoid using a very bad statistical model, you should be just
 > fine.